-Surf guides and chef positions are available beginning in March 2014!
+Surf guides, photographers, and marketing positions are available beginning in March 2015!

 Join Us in Paradise

 In addition to being able to perform the specific duties of the job, our ideal candidates will be able to live communally in a beautiful beach town that may not have all the comforts of home.
-We don’t have cable TV, (we do finally have internet though), the nearest “supermarket” is 45 minutes away, and things just take longer to get done around here–everyone runs on Nica time!
-Sometimes the power goes out, and we don’t have hot water here, not that you’ll miss it in the tropics!
+We don’t have cable TV, (we do have internet though), the nearest “supermarket” is 45 minutes away, and things just take longer to get done around here–everyone runs on Nica time!
+Sometimes the power goes out, and we don’t have hot water here (it’s always just warm), not that you’ll miss it in the tropics!
 We do have a cell phone tower within eye shot, so keeping in touch with the people back home is easy.

 These are the volunteer positions for which we are accepting resumes: